A Cavity-Enhanced Spectroscopist's Lens on Molecular Polaritons: Linear Cavity Spectroscopy Under Strong Light-Matter Coupling

-Systematic detuning of a cavity from resonance with a molecular transition is widely used to confirm that the system is in the strong coupling region.
-FP cavities are typically detuned by systematically scanning the cavity length or by tilting the angle of the mirrors with respect to the incident beam of light.
-Fig.~\ref{fig:detuning} plots the transmission spectrum for the system introduced in Fig.~\ref{fig:coupledcavity} as a function of cavity length $L$.
-The two polariton peaks exhibit an avoided crossing as they sweep through resonance with the absorption line at $\tilde\nu_0 = \SI{2000}{cm^{-1}}$.
+Systematic detuning of a cavity from resonance with a molecular transition is often used to characterize the dispersion of the polariton modes.
+FP cavities may be detuned by scanning the cavity length $L$ or by tilting the angle of the mirrors with respect to the incident beam of light.
+Fig.~\ref{fig:detuning} plots the transmission spectrum for the system introduced in Fig.~\ref{fig:coupledcavity} as a function of $L$.
+The polaritonic cavity modes exhibit an avoided crossing as they pass through resonance with the absorption line at $\tilde\nu_0 = \SI{2000}{cm^{-1}}$.
 The dependence of the transmission spectrum on cavity detuning can be understood by inspecting how the round-trip phase, $\delta(\tilde\nu)$ depends on $L$ (Eq.~\ref{eq:delta}).
 As seen in Fig.~\ref{fig:detuning}b, sweeping $L$ vertically offsets the frequency-dependent structure in $\delta(\tilde\nu)$ and thereby changes the resonant frequencies where $\cos\left[ \delta(\tilde\nu) \right] = 1$.

-The Rabi splitting $\tilde\Omega_R$ is formally defined as the minimum gap between the two polariton modes across all detuning conditions.
-This minimum-splitting condition occurs when the two polariton peaks feature equal transmission intensity, provided the absorption lineshape of the intracavity absorber is symmetric about $\tilde\nu_0$.
-The dispersing polariton modes decrease in transmission intensity as they draw closer to $\tilde\nu_0$ and their spectral overlap with the intracavity molecular absorption increases.
+The minimum gap between the two polariton modes across all detuning conditions yields the Rabi splitting.
+This minimum-splitting condition occurs when the two polaritonic cavity modes feature equal transmission intensity, provided the absorption lineshape of the intracavity absorber is symmetric about $\tilde\nu_0$.
+The dispersing polariton modes decrease in transmission intensity as they draw closer to $\tilde\nu_0$ and their spectral overlap with the intracavity molecular absorption band increases.
 We will return to discuss how light is absorbed at the polariton frequencies in Section~\ref{sec:absorption}.